Skip to contents

 Details

-The data are an unbalanced panel because of data missingness primarily affecting Switzerland (which would only appear in the panel in earnest starting in the mid-1990s).
+The data are an unbalanced panel with assorted quirks during its construction.
+Data missingness affecting Switzerland means it would only appear in the panel starting in the mid-1990s.
 The Netherlands has some missing data in the mid-1970s.
 Spain and Portugal appear at the start of the panel, though the transition to democracy for both wouldn't start until 1974/1975.
+Union density coverage is spotty for states like Greece and Portugal.
 The data also have some obvious COVID weirdness for 2020.
-Perhaps an honest re-assessment of Garrett (1998) may want to drop Switzerland altogether, ignore 2020, and lop a few years off the Spanish and Portuguese panel.
-What you do with the Netherlands is up to you.
+Use that to inform whatever case or variable selection you would like to do.
+It may make sense to employ a temporal domain of something like 1975 to 2015, or whatever.

 Briefly: the government spending/GDP data come from the International Monetary Fund.
-The trade/GDP data come from the World Bank's API.
+The trade/GDP data come from the World Bank's API, as do the population, GDP per capita, and urbanization data (see their details).
+The more convention union density data come from OECD/ICWSS.
 The financial openness indicators come by way of the Chinn-Ito index.
 The engagement in trade unions data are from the Varieties of Democracy project.
-The ordinal measure of the trade union estimates communicate what percentage of the population is active in independent trade unions.
+The ordinal measure of the trade union estimates communicate what percentag of the population is active in independent trade unions.
 Values include 0) virtually no one 1) a small share of the population (less than 5%), 2) A moderate share of the population (about 5 to 15%).
 3) A large share of the population (about 16 % to 25%).
 4) A very large share of the population (about 26% or more).

 References